From steel belt to rust belt

 “They promise they’re going to do this and do that, but when the time comes, half the stuff they promised doesn’t happen,” she says.

 When asked her opinion of the Prime Minister, she responds: “I haven’t seen him to be honest, so I don’t know.”
+She is unaware the current prime minister is a woman.

 In Bridgend, east of Port Talbot, Sandra Jones is only too aware of who’s who in politics — she spent countless hours on the phone to her local lawmaker, the Welsh health minister, and the National Health Service (NHS) while waiting more than two years for knee surgery.